Cloud-DevOps-platform/Web-Application/README.md

    Size of VM instances (Small, Medium, Large)
    Pricing tier (Free, Shared, Basic, Standard, Premium, PremiumV2, PremiumV3, Isolated, IsolatedV2)
 2. in azure appservice , we create the web app (webppcdx)for sample webapplication deployment , here we specify the app service plan id and the resource group name, location for this resource.

+Now , for testing purpose of the code, we run the code and create the resources, running the below commnds,

+terraform init --> This command will initialize your Terraform working directory and prepare it for further operations and It's important to note that this terraform init command should be run in the directory where your Terraform configuration files are located and Create a .terraform directory in your working directory.
+This directory will store the downloaded provider plugins and the backend configuration

+terraform plan -->